Medford Massachusetts Drug Alcohol Rehab

 Private Insurance

-Every insurance provider is required by law to cover substance abuse and mental health treatment services to some extent.
+Every insurance provider is required by law to cover substance misuse and mental health treatment services to some extent.
 Contact your provider to learn about the specific coverage they offer, which varies by company.

 Massachusetts Medicaid